What a Steward Must Do: Introspection, Engagement, and Humility as Core Values for Inclusive Digital Projects

 Instructor: Nancy Sims

-Understanding copyright, fair use, and licensing in regard to the educational use of visual materials is essential to successfully managing digital projects.
-This session will cover Fair Use, case law that may impact the use of images for education, specific digital and web issues, and introduce a vocabulary for professional use.
-It will also provide an overview of copyright issues specific to the cultural heritage and visual resource fields by looking at rights and reproductions guidelines, established standards, and emerging best practices.
+Understanding copyright, fair use, and licensing in regard to the use of visual materials is essential to successfully managing digital projects.
+This session will provide an overview of copyright issues specific to the cultural heritage and visual resource fields, including fair use, other exceptions, and specific digital and web issues.
+It will also explore tools and vocabulary for communicating about rights issues within professional contexts and in interactions with the public, by looking at rights and reproductions guidelines, established standards, and emerging best practices.
+Issues of equity and diversity will be integrated throughout, but will be especially foregrounded in discussions of recent case law and controversies in the visual arts.

-- Understand copyright, fair use, and licensing in regard to the educational use of images
+- Understand copyright, fair use, and licensing in regard to cultural organizations’ use of images

 - Learn the basics of fair use in educational and cultural heritage contexts

-- Develop a vocabulary of intellectual property terminology for professional use
+- Develop a vocabulary of intellectual property terminology for professional and public communications

-- Review and discuss real-life case studies and dilemmas on the use of images for education and specific digital and web issues
+- Review and discuss current real-life case studies and dilemmas in the visual arts and related cultural organizations

 - Practical introduction to managing digital projects, including project management tools